🔍 1 Female = 500 Eggs Per Year

 Fecal Spots (Bed Bug Droppings)

-One of the most common signs of bed bugs is fecal spotting—dark brown or black spots about the size of a pen tip.
-These spots are digested blood and will smear if wiped with a wet cloth.
+One of the most common signs of bed bugs is fecal spotting — dark brown or black dots about the size of a pen tip.
+These are digested blood and will smear if wiped with a wet cloth.

 Bed bug fecal spots on white bedding Bed bug fecal stains on mattress seam Bed bug fecal trails on bed frame